 No, you can only submit a grade 7 eligibility application for grade 7's to play on a bantam team where the member school would not otherwise be able to field a team due to insufficent numbers. (see 'Can grade 7 students play on a grade 8 team?').

 It is possible for grade 7 students to play on a grade 8 team but only if the team would not be able to participate without these students, which means any teams with a minimum number of one are not eligible for grade 7's to compete in.
 There are some additional rules and condition to this and a grade 7 eligibility application will have to be filed.

 If you believe that the tier selected for your school and/or the student population numbers in STARS to be incorrect (See 'How is tiering determined?' and 'Why doesn't STARS let me pick my tier?') please contact BCSS.
-You may be asked to fill out a 'Tiering Appeal' form which can be found under Resources.

 Your school's tier is automatically determined in STARS based on your tiering numbers (See 'How is tiering determined?').